A SHORT BIOGRAPHY OF IVAN THE TERRIBLE

 Ivan the Terrible expanded Russian territory.
 Ivan warred against one its successors, the Kazan Khanate on the River Volga.
 He defeated Kazan in 1552 and subsequently conquered it.
 In 1554-56 Ivan conquered Astrakhan.
 However in 1571 the Crimean Khan captured and burned Moscow but the next year he was decisively defeated by the Russians.
 In 1582 Ivan conquered the Khanate of Sibir (which gave its name to Siberia).

 Meanwhile Ivan the Terrible degenerated into a tyrant.
 In 1565 he formed a private army called the Oprichnina.
 They were completely loyal to him and they killed anyone suspected of being the Czar's enemy.
-In 1570 The Oprichniks sacked Novgorod because Ivan believed the Novgorodians were collaborating with his enemies the Poles.
-The Oprichniks massacred the inhabitants, killing thousands.
+In 1570 The Oprichniki sacked Novgorod because Ivan believed the Novgorodians were collaborating with his enemies the Poles.
+The Oprichniki massacred the inhabitants, killing thousands.
 The Metropolitan of Moscow denounced Ivan's cruelty and as a result he was strangled.

 Ivan the Terrible also devised horrific methods of torturing and killing anyone he suspected of being an enemy.
 Ivan even killed his own son and heir by hitting him with an iron tipped staff.
 Ivan the Terrible finally died on 18 March 1584.